ECB (European Central Bank)

 Lagarde on her Profile and Wikipedia

 • Many traders buy the rumors and square their positions shortly after the decision is made.
-For instance, if the market believes that the European Central Bank will hike the rate; traders buy the Euro and close the position shortly after the announcement.
-On the other hand, if the expectation is a rate decrease, traders will short the Euro and square the position after the announcement.
+For instance, if the market believes that the European Central Bank (ECB) will hike interest rates, traders buy the Euro (EUR) and close the position shortly after the announcement.
+On the other hand, if the expectation is a rate cut, traders will short the Euro and square the position after the announcement.

-• If the market is expecting a rate hike, but the European Central Bank ends up cutting the interest rate, a short 1-2 hour trade selling the Euro may prove successful.
+• If the market expects a rate hike but the European Central Bank ends up cutting rates, a short-term (1-2 hours) selling the Euro could be successful.

-• If the market expects a rate cut, but the ECB comes in with an increase in the rate, a trader may want to place a short long position on the Euro for 1-2 hours.
+• If the market expects a rate cut but the ECB raises rates, a short-term long position on the Euro (1-2 hours) may be advantageous.

-The decision always has an effect on the Euro.
+The European Central Bank’s (ECB) decision on interest rates always has an effect on the Euro (EUR).

-When the interest rate is increased the European Central Bank is literally selling government securities to large financial firms.
-In turn, the financial organizations are paying in Euros for these securities.
+When interest rates increase, the European Central Bank is selling government securities to large financial firms.
+In turn, the financial organizations are paying in euros for these securities.
 This effectively decreases the amount of currency circulating in the economy.
-A decreasing supply leads to higher demand, and therefore causes the value of the Euro to appreciate.
+A decreasing supply leads to higher demand and therefore causes the value of the Euro to appreciate.

-When the interest rates are decreased, the European Central Bank floods the market with Euros.
-This is done by the purchasing government securities from financial organizations.
-In return for the securities, these banks and financial deals are paid in Euros, therefore increasing the supply of Euros in the economy.
-As supply increases, the value of the Euros depreciates.
+When the interest rates decrease, the European Central Bank floods the market with euros.
+This is done by purchasing government securities from financial organizations.
+In return for the securities, these banks and financial deals are paid in euros, therefore increasing the supply of euros in the economy.
+As supply increases, the value of the Euro depreciates.

 the world interest rates table